 Retired and trying to lead a normal life once more, Maxwell eventually developed further into depression and began to lose confidence within himself.
-Remembering how unsuccessful his life was from the very start of his childhood, Maxwell would dwell on the time where he attempted to absorb all the electricity within Manhattan City.
-Believing that he could absorb the same amount of electricity and fully control it, Maxwell offered his services to the Rose in exchange for more power.
+Remembering how unsuccessful his life was from the very start of his childhood, Maxwell would dwell on the time when he attempted to absorb all the electricity within Manhattan City.
+Believing that he could indeed absorb the same amount of electricity and fully control it, Maxwell offered his services to the Rose in exchange for more power.
 Strapped to an electric chair, Maxwell’s power wasn’t only fully restored, but also increased as well.
 Making him to be more powerful and dangerous than ever before.
-Returning to his career as Electro once more, Maxwell carried out his deal with Rose acting as an enforcer by quickly eliminated Black Tarantula’s group known as the True Believers.
-Gaining the attention of Spider-man, the hero found himself unprepared for Electro’s massive increase with powers as the villain ultimately defeated Spider-man after forcing him to beg for mercy.
+Returning to his career as Electro once more, Maxwell carried out his deal with Rose acting as an enforcer by quickly eliminating Black Tarantula’s group known as the True Believers.
+Gaining the attention of Spider-man, the hero found himself unprepared for Electro’s massive increase in power.
+The villain ultimately defeated Spider-Man after forcing him to beg for mercy.

-After Spider-man’s defeat, Electro found himself relieved from Rose’s deal due to the fact that he couldn’t stand Electro’s arrogance any longer.
+After Spider-Man’s defeat, Electro found himself relieved from Rose’s deal due to the fact that he couldn’t stand Electro’s arrogance any longer.
 Still trying to make a name for himself, Electro tried to take on Manhattan City once more by blackmailing it with electric bombs.
-This found Electro in a rematch with a prepared Spider-man who’s assisted by the mutant shaman known as X-man.
-As both heroes battled Electro, Spider-man manages to cause Electro to overload with power and causing the villain to act irrationally by committing suicide when falling into the river.
+This found Electro in a rematch with a more prepared Spider-man with assistance from the mutant shaman known as X-man.
+As both heroes battled Electro, Electro decided instead to succeed where he had failed before: absorbing the city's electricity.
+But before he could reach the city generator, Spider-Man manages to cause Electro to overload with power.
+Failing once again, the villain acted irrationally and attempted suicide by falling into the river.
 Even though Maxwell was believed to be dead, he found himself barely alive and going into hiding as a wanted man.

 After fully recovering from his recent battle with Spider-man, Electro returned once more to join the Sandman’s Sinister Six on his attempts to get revenge on Dr Octopus for his recent betrayals against the team.
 Among the team was Venom, which became Sandman’s greatest mistake by recruiting him when the symbiote monster brutally attacked everybody and nearly killed Electro as well.
 Electro later reappeared alongside with one of his Sinister Six partners Vulture as both villains were hired by Owl to collect a 20 million dollar debt from the Kingpin.
 Planning on keeping the money for themselves, Owl would retaliate this deception by lying to Spider-man that both villains were responsible for the kidnapping of Aunt May.
 This eventually led to another massive battle between Electro and Spider-man that ended with no victor, but with both Spider-man and Electro barely surviving the encounter.
 Electro would reappear in a new installation of the Sinister Six, now with twelve members who were formed by Norman Osborn, the true kidnapper of Aunt May.
 Yet as massive and dangerous this team looked, both Spider-man and Black Cat made short work from this group.